Air Commodore H S Ratnagar - Back to India

 The War hero and his unlucky day

 Dez had already made his first landing attempt.
 As it was dark and he could not quite make a proper approach, he went around and came for a second attempt.
-The Dakota came in low over the boundary but went too low that the wing tips clipped the tree tops.
+The Dakota came in low over the boundary but went too low that the wingtips clipped the treetops.
 The aircraft pulled up and went around again. and so it went on.
-Luckily Purshottam, the navigator had some experience flying in the co-pilots seat even as a Navigator. he had observed enough landings in his career to offer some help.
-Finally the aircraft made a correct approach and the pilot banged the aircraft onto the runway, bounced and landed back again.
+Luckily Purshottam, the navigator had some experience flying in the co-pilot seat even as a Navigator. he had observed enough landings in his career to offer some help.
+Finally, the aircraft made a correct approach and the pilot banged the aircraft onto the runway, bounced, and landed back again.
 In the process, the wingtip grazed the ground and got damaged.
 But both the pilot and navigator were safe.
 It is said that Purshottam did more of the landing than the captain!.